carvajalconsultants/headstart/README.md

 const router = createRouter();

-// biome-ignore lint: Safe enough to assume root element will be there hydrateRoot(document.getElementById("root")!, <StartClient router={router} />);
+hydrateRoot(document.getElementById("root")!, <StartClient router={router} />);
 ```

-11. Last but not least, you're ready to start using URQL on your components and pages.
+12. Last but not least, you're ready to start using URQL on your components and pages.
 First we create the route using the loader option so we can pre-load data:

 ```
 export const Route = createFileRoute("/")({